The Inter College Council is bound by the Australian Privacy Principles contained in the Commonwealth Privacy Act.

 Job Applicants, Staff Members and Contractors

-In relation to personal information of job applicants, staff members and contractors, the College’s primary purpose of collection is to assess and (if successful) to engage the applicant, staff member or contractor, as the case may be.
+In relation to personal information of job applicants, staff members and contractors, the Inter College Council’s primary purpose of collection is to assess and (if successful) to engage the applicant, staff member or contractor, as the case may be.

-The purposes for which the College uses personal information of job applicants, staff members and contractors include:
+The purposes for which the Inter College Council uses personal information of job applicants, staff members and contractors include:

 - in administering the individual’s employment or contract, as the case may be